 High quality artwork recordsOur records clearly identify the artwork by title, dimensions, markings, the creation date and a catalog image.
 Two-thirds of sale price info is accessible for free.

 Accurate public sale pricesOur records include the auction house's estimates, the hammer price plus the buyer premium, and the sale date, along with the auction catalogue lot details.

 Over 75,000 sale recordsArtPriceIndex.ca database contains records published by the leading Canadian Fine Art auction houses, from 2001 up to date.

 Inuit art sales recordsArtPriceIndex.ca database contains over 17,000 sale records of artwork produced by Inuit artists from Canada.

-Easy to find and compare pricesYou will be able to sort records by title, creation date, sale date, dimension and prices, to easily create your indexes.
+Easy to find and compare art pricesSort and filter records by title, creation date, sale date, medium, dimension and prices, to easily create your indexes.

 Access your price indexes anywhereThe price indexes you create are available to you for unlimited time, once you login into your online account, from any device.